 Our GO Bus has a new home!
-The new Union Station Bus Terminal opening on December 5, 2020 will offer a safe, more comfortable and convenient space featuring a climate-controlled waiting area, Wi-Fi, bathrooms and more.
+The new Union Station Bus Terminal offers a safe, more comfortable and convenient space featuring a climate-controlled waiting area, Wi-Fi, bathrooms and more.

 Where is the new Union Station Bus Terminal?

-- The new GO bus terminal at Union Station is located at the north-east corner of Bay and Lake Shore Blvd. just south of the current bus terminal.
+- The new GO bus terminal at Union Station is located at 81 Bay Street in Toronto at the north-east corner of Bay and Lake Shore Blvd.

-- To access the new Downtown GO Bus Station from outside – enter via the main entrance on Lake Shore Blvd., just east of Bay Street or the entrance on the east side of Bay Street, across from Scotiabank Arena.
+- To access the new terminal from outside – enter via the main entrance on Lake Shore Blvd., just east of Bay Street or the entrance on the east side of Bay Street, across from Scotiabank Arena.

 - If you’re coming from Union Station, you can take the indoor pedestrian bridge over Bay Street that connects to the bus terminal from Scotiabank Arena.

 - The new Union Station Bus Terminal is part of CIBC SQUARE at the northeast corner of Bay St and Lake Shore Blvd.

 Toronto Union Station Bus Terminal Map

 Use this map to find your way from Union Station to the new Bus Terminal, trains, subways and amenities.